vadimsteckler1/coins-docs.github.io/docs/rest-api.md

 ### Invoicing

-An invoice is a statement of what a user will need to pay to another user.
-Reason behind the transaction can range from providing services, selling an item or simply sending money to another user.
+An invoice is a document that outlines the details of a transaction between two parties, typically a seller and a buyer.
+The transaction could be for goods or services rendered, or it could be a transfer of funds from one user to another.

-In an invoice there will always be two entities involved:
+In an invoice, there are two main entities involved:

-The receiver who will receive the payment (the merchant).
+1) The payee, who is the recipient of the payment for the goods or services provided (the merchant).
-The sender who will send the payment to fulfill the invoice (the customer).
+2) The payer, who is the individual or organization making the payment to fulfill the invoice (the customer).

+The API endpoints described in this section allow you to integrate invoicing functionality into your application.
+Creating, sending, and managing invoices directly from the application simplifies the invoicing process and improves the user experience.

 #### Creating Invoices